TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-tables-devhowto.md

 <properties
-	pageTitle="How to get started with Cosmos DB Tables" description="How to get started with Cosmos DB Tables" service="microsoft.documentdb"
+	pageTitle="How to get started with Azure Cosmos DB Tables" description="How to get started with Azure Cosmos DB Tables" service="microsoft.documentdb"
 	resource="databaseAccounts"
 	authors="balaksms"